MosesDVarghese/supa-social-app/fixes/issue1.md

 This will give you the following uncaught error:
 `Cannot read property 'startLoadWithResult' of null`

-To fix this, look for the file `WebView.ios.js` in `node-modules/react-native-webview/`
+To fix this, look for the file `WebView.ios.js` in `node_modules/react-native-webview/lib/`

+Then comment out the following line:
+`viewManager.startLoadWithResult(!!shouldStart, lockIdentifier);`

-Then below check the line labeled with a comment "HERE".
-Comment out this line in your project.
+The line is also labeled with a comment "HERE" below.

 ```javascript
 var __awaiter =